Rally vs UK Fuels

 UK Fuels can offer competitive tariffs and selected discounts, but the result still depends on the specific card and accepted network.
 Rally takes a different approach: drivers can buy where real-world prices are lowest, which is why fleets switching from network-led cards often save 5-10% on fuel overall.

 Yes.
 Rally supports EV charging across 20+ countries with WhatsApp, SMS, and RFID flows plus full session data.
-Radius One is a useful mixed-fleet product for UK fleets, but its public positioning is much more UK-centric.
+Radius One combines fuel and EV for UK mixed fleets and sits alongside BP Fuel & Charge under the wider Radius Charge / Radius EV umbrella, but the positioning is UK-centric and split across separate products.

 No. Rally is designed so core workflows can happen through WhatsApp, SMS, RFID, or the card itself.
 That reduces app fatigue and training overhead.